chen-assert/cccbd_web/Document/draft.md

 ### 4.1.1 Logic

+- Logic of customer-end.

+  First the customer need to sign in, if the customer doesn’t have an account he/she can apply for one in the applying interface.
+The system will send an Ajax to the back-end for login request, and then the back-end will return a state code.
+In the customer_homepage interface customers can apply for lost luggage, buy new policies and check all the policies they have already bought.

+  In the lost luggage interface, customers can write claims by fill the forms, they need to input the date when they lost it, their real name, and their policy number.
+Also they can find the processing policies if they have more than one claim.

+  <font color=#FF0000>  In the select product interface, </font>

+- Logic of the employee-end.

+  Every employee will be given an account at the very beginning when they work in the company.
+Like the customer-end, they need to sign in and the system will send an Ajax to the back-end for login request, and then the back-end will return a state code.

+  In the dashboard the employee can see the number of processed and unprocessed claims.
+To achieve this, unprocessed will get the number of all the claims which state is ‘waiting’, and processed will get the number of the rest of them.
+To process the claims, the employee need to click the policyNo and then it will skip to the processing interface.
+In this interface, the whole details will be displayed to the employee and there are three buttons under the details, approve, deny, and ask for more information.
+Click the button and then will set the state to this claim, then skip to the Unprocessed interface, the number of unprocessed will minus one.

 ### 4.1.2 Connection between the front-end and the back-end

-4.1.2.1 outline
+####4.1.2.1 outline

 ![Screen Shot 2019-04-25 at 4.22.05 PM](src/Screen Shot 2019-04-25 at 4.22.05 PM.png)

-the connection between front-end and back-end we divide funtions into 3 different case, just like the diagram shows above. get objects with parameters, no parameters, and return a message.
+The connection between front-end and back-end we divide funtions into 3 different case, just like the diagram shows above. get objects with parameters, no parameters, and return a message.

-4.1.2.2 functions that contains parameters and return a list of objects.

 ![Screen Shot 2019-04-23 at 8.43.44 PM](src/Screen Shot 2019-04-23 at 8.43.44 PM.png)